Chevrolet Cavalier: Second generation (1988–1994)

 The Cavalier was restyled in 1987 for the 1988 model year.
 The 3-door hatchback was dropped, while the coupe, sedan, wagon and convertible carried over.
-The sedan and wagon were unchanged from the doors back, while the coupe's exterior was completely redesigned.
-This resulted in different trunk designs for the coupe and sedan.
+The sedan and wagon were unchanged from the doors back, while the coupe's exterior was heavily redesigned, resulting in different trunk designs for the coupe and sedan.
 Three trim levels were available for 1988: VL for Value Leader, RS, and Z24.
-The convertible was only available as a Z24, and the dashboard unit from the Type 10 was installed in coupes and convertibles with the Z24 appearance, while the VL and RS used the dashboard unit shared with the Sunbird and Cimarron.
+The convertible was only available as a Z24, and the dashboard unit from the Type 10 was installed in coupes and convertibles with the Z24 appearance, while the VL and RS used the dashboard unit shared with the Pontiac Sunbird and Cadillac Cimarron.
 The VL and RS came standard with the 2.0 L OHV L4 engine, now upgraded to throttle-body injection, or TBI, producing 90 hp, while the 2.8 L V6 producing 125 hp was optional on the RS and standard on the Z24.
-With two-door models, a 5-speed manual transmission was standard and a 3-speed automatic was optional, however the 3-speed automatic was made standard on sedans and wagons.
-An electronic dashboard was available with the RS and Z24 trims, while the front suspension carried over from the previous generation and the rear suspension adopted the torsion-beam rear axle, along with coil springs and rear stabilizer bars from the discontinued Buick Skyhawk, Oldsmobile Firenza and Cadillac Cimarron.
+With two-door models, a 5-speed manual transmission was standard and a 3-speed automatic was optional, but the 3-speed automatic was made standard on sedans and wagons.
+An electronic dashboard was available with the RS and Z24 trims, while the front suspension carried over from the previous generation and the rear suspension adopted the torsion-beam rear axle, along with coil springs and rear stabilizer bars from the discontinued Buick Skyhawk, Oldsmobile Firenza, and Cadillac Cimarron.

 For 1989, the steering column was redesigned.
-The new self-aligning steering wheel was designed so as to reduce injuries in a collision by bending to conform to the driver's chest.
+The new self-aligning steering wheel was designed to reduce injuries in a collision by bending to conform to the driver's chest.
 Also, rear shoulder belts became standard on all models.
 RS and Z24 custom cloth seating received a new style of front bucket seats with integral headrests.
 The optional V6 was retooled to 130 hp.

 For 1990, the base engine was enlarged to a 2.2 L OHV L4, and power increased to 95 hp.
 Door-mounted automatic front seatbelts were added due to US passive restraint legislation.
 The optional V6 engine was also upgraded to the 3.1 L V6 and 140 horsepower.
 The convertible was dropped from availability to prevent internal competition with a planned Beretta convertible.
 However, the Beretta convertible was shelved at the eleventh hour, before a 1990 Cavalier convertible could be prepared.